 How to Avoid Amazon Scams

 - Never call a phone number provided to you over the phone.
 Hang up, and only contact Amazon through information listed on their legitimate website.
-Amazon will also have help or chat features (as well as their contact information) directly on their website or once you have successfully logged into your account.
+Amazon will also have “help” or “chat” features on their website or once you have successfully logged into your account.

-- Never give remote access to your computer or device.
-If the caller tells you to download a screen sharing application or to provide remote access, stop and hang up.
-Amazon will never ask for remote access into your computer.
+- If the caller tells you to download a screen sharing application or to provide remote access, stop and hang up.
+Amazon will never ask for remote access to your computer.

-- If you are concerned about an email you’ve received about a supposed ‘order’, login to your Amazon account directly, review the ‘My Orders’ section.
-If there is nothing of concern, this email is a scam.
+- If you are concerned about an email you’ve received about a supposed “order,” login to your Amazon account directly and review the “My Orders” section.
+If there is nothing of concern, the email was a scam.